juliankaroliny/InSecTT_BLE_Channel_Sniff_Dataset/README.md

 ## Measurement Setup

-The measurement setup consists of six Nordic NRF52840 devices that form three BLE connection pairs and an SDR based sniffer.
+The measurement setup consists of six Nordic NRF52840 devices that form three BLE connection pairs and as sniffer two different approaches are used.
 The BLE devices are running the  _heart-rate monitor_  sample of the Zephyr Project [2], modified to allow configuring certain connection parameters like the connection interval and the channel map.
-As sniffer, we use the _HackRF One_ SDR controlled in GNURadio [3].
+The center frequency of the sniffers is at  2.45 GHz, which corresponds to BLE channel 22.
+The sniffers are listening to only this channel in close proximity to the BLE devices performing their communication procedure [1] including channel hopping.
+The measurements are performed in an office environment, and thus in addition to the three BLE connection pairs, other devices are communicating.
+The two sniffer types were used seperately, i.e. they do not contain the same measurement runs.

+For the first sniffer, we use the _HackRF One_ SDR controlled in GNURadio [3].
 Here we perform a simple filtering and Gaussian Frequency Shift Keying (GFSK) demodulation of the I/Q samples of the received signal and separate the individual BLE connections by their access address.
-The center frequency of the sniffer is at  2.45 GHz, which corresponds to BLE channel 22.
-The sniffer is listening to only this channel in close proximity to the BLE devices performing their communication procedure [1] including channel hopping.
+The corresponding measurements can be found in [dataset_hackrf](dataset_hackrf).

-The measurements are performed in an office environment, and thus in addition to the three BLE connection pairs, other devices are communicating.
+For the second sniffer we use the _Ubertooth One_ were collect the raw channel measurements using the _ubertooth-dump_ function.
+The corresponding measurements can be found in [dataset_ubertooth](dataset_ubertooth).

 <p align="center">
 <img src="setup/setup.png" height="60%" width="60%" >